tasoo-oos/twitch-getm3u8-and-autorecord/README.md

 # twitch-getm3u8-and-autorecord
 This program will give you m3u8 adress of vods or record the stream if adress is not available.

+Do not attempt to harm the streamer or use this program for illegal purposes.

 ## how to get m3u8 adress with getstreaminfo

 To make this program work properly, you must have at least one file called streamers.txt.